 3. Press [●] again to stop recording.

 Each movie can be up to 10 minutes long.
 Movie recording stops automatically after 10 minutes of recording.
 Movie recording also will stop automatically if memory becomes full before you stop movie recording by pressing [●].
-Remaining recording time

 Recording time